-The birth of the Child can be re-read through the lens of His Passion, Death and Resurrection.
-In Jesus, God comes to save His People.
-Jesus saves by giving His life for his sheep, when He offered Himself freely and fully as an acceptable sacrifice upon the Cross.
+Jesus saves God's people by giving His life for his sheep.
+He offered Himself freely and fully as an acceptable sacrifice upon the Cross.
 This is what it means to be a "Good Shepherd": to give life, to offer one's life in sacrifice for everyone: for you, for me, for every man and woman!

-In the Ancient Near East, kings often styled themselves cynically as shepherds of the people, disposing of them according to their will or whim.
+In the Ancient Near East, kings often styled themselves as shepherds of the people, disposing of them according to their will.
 How different is the Shepherd of our humanity, who became a lamb - led to slaughter - to redeem us!
-The Good Shepherd is willing to give the most precious gift he can: the sacrifice of his own life!
+The Good Shepherd is willing to give the most precious gift - His very life!